taocpp/PEGTL/doc/Actions-and-States.md

 #### Rewriting

-In practice the structure of the rule might be more complicated than the pure AAC-problem which will make it harder to recognise the pattern.
+In practice the structure of the rule might be more complicated than the pure AAC-problem which will make it harder to recognize the pattern.
 One solution is to rewrite `R` as `R' = seq< A, sor< B, C > >` where of course any action for `A` will be called at most once for every successful match of `R'`.

 #### Manual Undo